Part of the Communicable Disease Control Manual

 The slaughtering of cows, sheep, deer, goats and pigs must be carried out in an approved killing facility within a dog-proof enclosure to prevent dogs from having access to uncooked viscera.
 The offal from these animals must not be fed to dogs unless it is first cooked by boiling for a minimum of 30 minutes.

 Follow local territorial authority or regional council regulations on dog worm treatment.

 Imported livestock should be tested and tracked.

 Encourage hand washing after contact with dogs or dog faeces, especially before eating.
 Young children are especially at risk.

 Ensure complete case information is entered into EpiSurv.
 All species of Echinococcus are notifiable organisms in New Zealand under the Biosecurity Act 1993.

-On receiving a notification, medical officers of health should immediately notify the Director of Public Health at the Ministry of Health if infection is suspected to be acquired in New Zealand after 2002.
+On receiving a notification, medical officers of health should notify the Director of Public Health at the Ministry of Health if infection is suspected to be acquired in New Zealand after 2002.

-The Ministry of Health will inform the appropriate staff in the Ministry for Primary Industries so that further investigation of the source can be undertaken.
+The Ministry of Health will then inform the appropriate staff in the Ministry for Primary Industries, so that further investigation of the source can be undertaken.

 The Ministry for Primary Industries declared New Zealand provisionally free of hydatids in 2002.